Personal Terms

 When you use your Revolut Card to make a withdrawal from an ATM or make a payment (for example, in a shop or restaurant), we will consider the payment to be authorised by you unless:

-- you let us know that the money has been stolen from your account; or
+• you let us know in advance that the money has been stolen from your account; or

-- you don't think we've carried out your instructions correctly.
+• you think reasonably we haven’t carried out your instructions correctly.

 We are not responsible for losses where payments are returned in a different currency

 Sometimes, money you've asked us to transfer to someone is not paid into their account and is returned to us.
-If we had to carry out a currency exchange when we sent the payment, and can show that we did everything right, when we return the money to you we'll convert it back to the original currency.
-This means that the amount you receive back into your account might be less than the payment you made (or it could be more!).
+If we had to carry out a currency exchange when we sent the payment, and can show that we did everything right, when we return the money to you we'll return it in the converted currency or convert it back to the original currency at the exchange rate at the time of return.
+This means that the amount you receive back into your account might be less than the payment you made (or it could be more).
 We would not be responsible for any losses that this causes you.

-Take care entering the details of the person you want to pay
+Take care entering the details of the person you want to transfer / pay

-When you enter the details of the person you want to pay, make sure the details are correct.
-If they’re not, your payment might be delayed or you might lose your money if it's sent to the wrong account.
+When you enter the details of the person you want to transfer / pay, make sure the details are correct.
+If they’re not, your transfer / payment might be delayed or you might lose your money if it's sent to the wrong account.

 Make sure you know the person you are making a payment to.
-If someone approaches you and asks you to make a payment to them, but you are not sure who they are or what the payment is for, you may be a victim of a scam.
+If someone approaches you and asks you to make a transfer / payment to them, but you are not sure who they are or what the transfer / payment is for, you may be a victim of a scam.

-If you contact our customer support team through the Revolut app we can give you information to help you try to recover the money, including details of the person who did receive the money (if we have those details).
+If you contact our customer support team through the Revolut app we may give you information to help you try to recover the money to the extent reasonably practicable.

-13. What happens if a payment was sent to the wrong account, wasn’t sent at all or was delayed?
+13. What happens if a transfer / payment was sent to the wrong account, wasn’t sent at all or was delayed?

-We'll always try to process your payments correctly and on time, but sometimes things go wrong and a payment might be delayed or not received by the person you wanted to pay.
+We'll try to process your transfers / payments correctly and on time, but sometimes things go wrong and a payment might be delayed or not received by the person you wanted to transfer / pay.

-If the money is not received into the account you sent it to, we'll refund the payment back into your account.
-If you've had to pay any charges or interest as a result of our mistake, we'll refund those too.
+If the money is not received into the account you sent it to for reasons attributable to us (except for reasons attributable to you), we'll refund the transfer / payment back into your account.
+If you've had to pay any charges or interest in this case, we'll refund those too.

-If we received a payment on your behalf, but the money was not paid into your account on time, we'll immediately credit your account with the amount of the payment.
+If we received a transfer / payment on your behalf, but the money was not paid into your account on time for reasons attributable to us, we'll immediately credit your account with the amount of the transfer / payment.

 14. Send and receive money using a payment link